chimaobi-okite/NLP-Projects-Competitions/NewsCategorization/README.md

 ## Data
 The data used here was scrapped from [arisetv](https://www.arise.tv/), one of the most popular news tv in Nigeria.
-The data folder contains the train and test csv files as well as a notebook that contains the code I used to scrap the data.
+The data folder contains the train and test csv files as well as a notebook with code I used to scrap the data.
 * Size of training set: 4,594
 * Size of test set: 811
 * FEATURES: Title:  Title of a news article.
 Excerpt: short text from the article.